logtay/image-generator/README.md

 * You must have ZeroMQ installed using command `pip3 install pyzmq`

 * You must create your own Unsplash API Key using [the Unsplash API developers site](https://unsplash.com/developers).
 Replace `your_api_key` in the server.py file with your key.

+* You must run the `server.py` file first before running your client file.

 ### Diagram
 ![diagram](Diagram.jpg)